-Teeth are the essential part of the body for eating food, speaking, smiling, etc. It’s one of the strongest parts of the human body and is made up of Enamel, Dentin, Cementum, and Pulp.
-You can see the Human tooth anatomical diagram given below.
+Teeth are the essential part of the body for eating food, speaking, smiling, etc. There are many different types of teeth with different names.
+It’s one of the strongest parts of the human body and is made up of Enamel, Dentin, Cementum, and Pulp.
+Are Teeth Bones?
+Let’s understand the Human tooth anatomical diagram given below and learn in detail.

 Let’s see how many types of teeth and the number of teeth are present in individuals.

 In children, 20 teeth are present and these are known as deciduous teeth or primary teeth and also known as milk teeth or baby teeth.
 Children have mainly three types of teeth, 8 Incisors, 4 Canines, and 8 Molars; premolars are not present in infants.
+Tooth Eruption starts with lower central incisors.
 Later primary or deciduous teeth are replaced by permanent teeth.

 An average adult human has 32 teeth in his/her mouth and these are permanent teeth or succedaneous teeth.
 There are mainly four types of teeth present in adult humans.
 8 Incisors, 4 Canines, 8 Premolars, and 12 Molars (including Wisdom teeth).